-Category A: International or national historic or architectural importance, usually prime examples of a certain style or period.
+Category A: Buildings with international or national historic or architectural importance, usually prime examples of a certain style or period.

-Category B: Of regional historic or architectural importance, these might be slightly altered buildings representing a certain period or style.
+Category B: Buildings of regional historic or architectural importance.
+These might be slightly altered, representing a certain period or style.

-Category C: Local historic or architectural importance, though so called ‘lesser examples’ of a certain period, style or design.
+Category C: Properties of local historic or architectural importance.
+They’re so called ‘lesser examples’ of a certain period, style or design.

 Much like the rest of Britain, you’ll need to have Listed Building Consent from your local authority in Scotland to change or alter the property.

 If you aren’t sure if your new home is considered a listed building, contact your local authority planning department, county council offices, go to your local reference library to find out, or use the Listed Building Title Search.